Falkland Islands Defence Force

-The Falkland Islands Defence Force (FIDF) is the locally maintained volunteer defence unit in the Falkland Islands, a British Overseas Territory.
+The Falkland Islands Defence Force (FIDF) is the locally maintained volunteer defence force in the Falkland Islands, a British Overseas Territory.
 The FIDF works alongside the military units supplied by the United Kingdom to ensure the security of the islands.

 The FIDF is not a part of the British Armed Forces, it is independently funded and controlled by the Falkland Islands Government.

 History

 Origin

 In 1847, Lieutenant Richard Clement Moody, Governor of the Falkland Islands, formed the Falklands' militia force, consisting of two infantry platoons, and a combined mounted and artillery unit.
 A volunteer unit was reformed in 1854, during the Crimean War, to guard against possible aggression by the Russian Empire.

 In 1892, a steamer owned by one of the belligerents involved in the Chilean Civil War docked at Port Stanley.
 Ostensibly there to carry out repairs to its engines, the presence onboard of 200 armed soldiers was considered a security threat, and Governor Sir Roger Goldsworthy therefore ordered that an armed volunteer force be formed.
 The first draft of men of the Falkland Islands Volunteer Corps were sworn in at a ceremony at the Falkland Government House, in June 1892.